-The performance of a litz wire is determined by its electrical, mechanical, thermal and chemical features and performance attributes.
-While the thermal and chemical demands are fulfilled by selection of suitable insulation materials, the electrical and mechanical features depend mainly on the chosen parameters of the bunching construction.
+The performance of a litz wire is determined by its electrical, mechanical, thermal and chemical features.
+While the thermal, and chemical demands are determined by selection of suitable insulation materials, the electrical and mechanical properties depend mainly on the chosen parameters of the bunching construction.

-The following table gives an overview of the mutual influence of the construction parameters on the most important electrical and mechanical features of a litz wire.
+The following table gives an overview of the mutual influences of the construction parameters on the most important electrical and mechanical features of a litz wire.

 General influencing aspects of construction litz wire parameters on litz wire features